 Each year, close to 9,000 people attend this five day festival in Chicago for independent film, and over 182 thousand are exposed to the festival’s program through promotional media.
 I was inspired by CUFF’s mission as a vehicle for expanding access to avant-garde underground art, which led me to look at hand painted street lettering.
 The result is a handmade quality to the glyph set while remaining visually cohesive, referencing CUFF’s DIY origins and its format as a collection of independent artists.
 Glyph alternatives, such as the “V” and “A” set, reference Herb Lubalin’s “Avant Garde” typeface.

-The original draft of this project was created in the School of Visual Arts’ Continuing Education program course Branding with Type, co-taught by Matteo Bologna, Charles Nix, Marie Otsuka, and Chris Caldwell.
+Created at the School of Visual Arts’ Branding with Type program, co-taught by Matteo Bologna, Charles Nix, Marie Otsuka, and Chris Caldwell and directed by Joe Newton.